lijiawang1/reproducibility_materials/data/README_data.md

 3. "aggExprs_scMerge.rds": This dataset consists of a pseudo-bulk matrix where genes are represented as rows and pseudo-cells are represented as columns.
 The matrix is obtained by averaging across the samples and cell types of the scMerge batch-corrected matrix.
 The column names follow the format "rp_id|cell-type", indicating the specific cell type and corresponding patient.

+For GitHub users, In order to fully download the large file "aggExprs_scMerge.rds", the user must clone the repository to their local device.